Note: James’s final known performance as Billy in London was on January 7, 2006.

 Credit: Video by ufopop2000

 On 26-Feb-2006, James joined his fellow originating Billys George Maguire and Liam Mower to make Laurence Olivier Award history.
-The trio was the first ever to receive a joint Best Actor in a Musical award.
+The trio was the first ever to receive a joint Best Actor in a Musical award for productions in the West End.
 They also were the youngest to ever receive an Olivier Award.

 On 12-May-2006, James and George (who had left the show in December, 2005) came back to join Liam (who was still doing the show) to take turns performing in the 1st anniversary show that evening.